AthiraThulasi/java-logic-building/README.md

 # Java Logic Building

-Practicing DSA and problem-solving patterns in Java — organized by pattern, not by topic.
+Practicing DSA and problem solving patterns in Java Organized by pattern, not by topic.

- Why Pattern-Based?
+## Why Pattern-Based?
 Instead of memorizing solutions, I focus on recognizing which pattern applies to a problem.
 This makes it easier to solve new unseen problems in interviews.

- Folder Structure
+ # Folder Structure
-1️⃣ FrequencyAndHashing
+## 1️⃣ FrequencyAndHashing

 Pattern Trigger: Do I need to track what I've seen?
 Count occurrences?
 Remove duplicates?
 Data Structures Used: HashMap, HashSet, LinkedHashSet